ProgrammingApeNo114514/sfSnakeProject/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-P.S.
-if you want to play the game, please download SnakeGame.rar which is provided